SESARLab/mfh-dl-performace-testing/thesis.md

 The project, split into different stages, plans to:

 1. Identify crops with optimal nutritional profiles
+1. Creation of a Germplasm bank of the selected species
 2. Farm the selected species in protected environments (greenhouses and vertical farms)
 3. Apply high-throughput phenotyping applications on the plant's cultivations
 4. Create a computing infrastructure by employing smart devices and sensors, 5G communication networks, and Big Data platforms